The SAGE Study - UCSD Successful Aging Evaluation

 We have a partnership with a research company name California Survey Research Services (CSRS, for short) based in Van Nuys, California.
 CSRS staff are responsible for the initial recruitment phone calls (like the one you may have received).
 They are also conducting the telephone interviews.
 After the telephone interview is finished, CSRS's role is done and any future contact participants have will be with UCSD SAGE Study staff in San Diego, CA. CSRS carefully follows the same confidentiality and data security rules as staff at UCSD to ensure the privacy of your data.

 Faculty researchers affiliated with the Stein Institute will be designing new studies that will require participants.
-As those studies come up, you will be receiving a phone call inviting you to participate.
-None of those studies is currently ready to recruit, but we hope that recruitment will begin by the summer of 2010.
+As those studies open for recruitment, you will receive a letter or a phone call inviting you to participate if you meet the study specific criteria.
+You can pick and choose which of these studies, if any, you want to participate in and it will not affect your participation in the SAGE study.

 You may revoke your consent to participate at any time by submitting a statement in writing to the study's principal investigator: